lblod/ember-rdfa-editor-import-snippet-plugin/README.md

 ```

 ## rdfa-editor-import-snippet-plugin
 This is the main plugin service, to be used as other plugins.
-This will scan the document and see wether it can match snippets with resources in your document.
+This will scan the document and see whether it can match snippets with resources in your document.

 Contributing
 ------------------------------------------------------------------------------